 In 2018, Danielle received the Harold M. Weintraub Graduate Student Award, completed her PhD, and accepted an independent research position in the Scripps Fellows program.
 She completed a short visiting postdoctoral position at the California Institute of Technology (Caltech) in the lab of Grant Jensen to train on cutting-edge instrumentation in the exciting and emerging field of cellular cryo-electron tomography before applying these advanced methodologies to her own independent research.

 Danielle returned to Scripps Research in 2019 to start her lab as a faculty member in the Department of Integrative Structural and Computational Biology and received a promotion to Assistant Professor in 2021.
-Danielle was awarded the Damon Runyon-Rachleff Innovator Award from the Damon Runyon Cancer Foundation in 2021 and the Baxter Young Investigator Award in 2022.
+Danielle was awarded consecutive Damon Runyon-Rachleff Innovator Awards from the Damon Runyon Cancer Foundation in 2021 and 2023, and the Baxter Young Investigator Award in 2022.
+Danielle was named a Pew Scholar in the Biomedical Sciences in 2023.

 In addition to exciting pursuits in the lab, Danielle is co-director of the Scripps Graduate Cell Biology course, a low-key yogi, a lifelong Deadhead, and a Michael Scott aficionado.